parnianahadzade/E-Commerce/docs/README.md

 [//]: # ([![]&#40;E:\JavaFinalProject\letter\docs\images\home.png&#41;]&#40;https://example.com&#41;)

-This project, is a friendly Online Shop which is perfectly easy to use. -- it is worth a try
+This project is a friendly Online Shop which is perfectly easy to use.
+It is also responsive so feel free to check it out on your desired device -- it is worth a try

 [//]: # (Here's why:)